School-based Programs

 3. Within 5 years, build up a district’s internal capacity to support teacher of color and diversify curriculum

 Meaningful change is more likely to occur when it is developed within rather than a continued outsourced program, so RMK efforts include weekly professional development for classroom teachers.
 This professional development is designed to increase a teacher’s knowledge and comfort in creating and managing classroom conversations around race, culture, language, socioeconomic status, ability, and family structure.
 As one of the program goals is to help each district diversify its staff, we must also consider what would help retain teachers of color.
-Cultivating the entire staff’s knowledge and skills around issues many of our Diversity Leaders have faced will help improve teacher retention rates.
+Cultivating the entire staff’s knowledge and skills around issues many of our staff have faced will help improve teacher retention rates.

 4. Increase the number of students of color pursuing a degree in education in Massachusetts